This post may contain affiliate links.

 - Boil the noodles.
 Bring a large pot of water to boil on the stove.
 Add the rice noodles to the hot water and cook for 2 minutes.
 Drain and set aside.

 - Stir fry the Drunken Noodles.
-Add canola oil to a large skillet or wok on the stove over medium high heat.
-Once the oil is hot, add garlic, Thai chilies and sliced onions.
+Add canola oil, or vegetable oil, to a large skillet or wok on the stove over medium high heat.
+Once the oil is hot, add minced garlic cloves, Thai chilies and sliced onions.
 Sauté for 2 minutes.
 Add a whisked egg and scramble for 1 minute.
 Add small pieces of diced chicken breast and cook for 3-4 minutes.
 Toss in chopped Chinese broccoli, tomato wedges and the cooked rice noodles.
 Pour the sauce into the skillet and toss everything together.
 Sauté for 2 minutes.

 - Finish the dish.
 Remove the skillet from the heat and stir in more fresh Thai basil leaves.
 Serve immediately.